 Part One is “The Expansive Reach of Psychiatric Power,” including such topics as “The Catch-22 of ‘Insight’ ” and “The Expanding Diagnostic Net.”

-Part Three is “Mass Funnels Into Psychiatric Incarceration,” including people getting scooped up when they call crisis lines that are promised to be anonymous and confidential.
+Part Three is “Mass Funnels Into Psychiatric Incarceration.”
+This includes info about people getting scooped up when they call crisis lines that are promised to be anonymous and confidential.

 Part Four is “Institutional Management, Profiteering and Political Oppression,” in which he reports on guardianships, employers and the military, etc., forcing people into unwanted psychiatric interventions.